 Applicants are encouraged to provide as much information as possible in the permit application to inform permit consideration.
 Submitting an application does not guarantee that a permit will be granted.
 Please read all the information on the request page to ensure your activity fits within our criteria.

-Railway stations are often the gateway to a community and a clean and attractive station creates a sense of community pride.
-It is also less likely to invite litter or vandalism.
-Metro partners with Keep Victoria Beautiful, Transport for Victoria, VicTrack and V/Line to support the Stationeers program, which improves the safety, look and feel of railway stations across Victoria by supporting community volunteers to beautify station garden landscapes.
-For more information visit Keep Victoria Beautiful.
+Metro partners with Keep Australia Beautiful Victoria, Department of Transport and Planning, VicTrack and V/Line to support the Stationeers program, which improves the safety, look and feel of railway stations across Victoria by supporting community volunteers to beautify station garden landscapes.
+For more information visit Keep Australia Beautiful Victoria.

 Many different murals and artworks exist throughout station precincts around Melbourne.
 They brighten up our stations and often have links to local history and landmarks.
-Applications for new murals are currently closed.
-New applications will open July-August and must be submitted by local councils but are currently closed.
+Applications for new murals must be submitted by local councils but are currently closed.
 Engagement with local councils on potential new artworks is planned to commence by the end 2023.